 Compare “gather_subscriptions: Fix exception handling bad input.” with:

-- "Fix exception when given bad input", in which it's impossible to tell from the summary what part of the code is affected
+“Fix exception when given bad input”, in which it’s impossible to tell from the summary what part of the codebase was changed

 The summary is followed by a blank line, and then the body of the commit message.

 Tip: You can set up Zulip’s Git pre-commit hook to automatically catch common mistakes in the commit message itself.